msjbowen/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Lecturer (Education Focused) in Philosophy (Logic & Language)
+role: Associate Lecturer in Philosophy (Logic & Language)

 # Organizations/Affiliations to show in About widget
 organizations: